David is an organist, choir conductor and choral singer and

 he links his musical interests in with his research whenever

-, a choir that sings Evensong once a month in
+of York Voices that sang Evensong once a month in York

 interesting pipe organs; they are so varied and typically,

 David is very proud to have been made an Honorary Member